Vipul251/Vipul251/README.md

 ### 🧠 About Me:

-🎯 AI Operations Engineer skilled in deploying and optimizing large-scale AI pipelines.
+🎯 AI Operations Engineer skilled in optimizing large-scale AI pipelines.
 Passionate about transforming real-world challenges into innovative, intelligent solutions using Generative AI and Data Science.

 🔬 Currently exploring the frontiers of:
 - 🌟 GenAI & LLMs (LangChain, RAG, Vector DBs)